brycevalero/resume/README.md

 ## My personal Resume site

 This is my personal resume website built on Codeigniter.
-I also used a free HTML5 template from freehtml5.com, which I modified to be used with Codeigniter.
+A responsive theme was generated to help guide an employer through my qualifications.

 ## Motivation